Ted Wilks: Baseball career

 Wilks had a reputation as a pitcher for regularly throwing at the heads of black batters.
 While pitching with the Cardinals in 1947, he attempted to organize a boycott so as not to have to play a desegregated Brooklyn Dodgers with Jackie Robinson.

 After his pitching career ended, Wilks turned to coaching.
 He served in the farm systems of the Indians and the Milwaukee Braves, then spent two years coaching in the American League with the 1960 Indians and the 1961 Kansas City Athletics.
 In 1960, he was involved in a fight with pitcher Mudcat Grant, triggered by Wilks's racist comments.
 Following a dispute over the national anthem, Wilks told Grant, who was black, that "If we catch your nigger ass in Texas, we’re going to hang you from the nearest tree", leading Grant to punch Wilks.
 Following that incident, Wilks was sent down to the farm leagues.

-Wilks died in Houston, Texas, where he had played minor league baseball for the Houston Buffaloes in the early 1940s, at the age of 73.
+Wilks died in Houston, Texas from stomach cancer on August 21, 1989, where he had played minor league baseball for the Houston Buffaloes in the early 1940s, at the age of 73.